 This statistical bulletin is a publication of the National Transport Authority of Ireland ("the Authority").
 It focuses on bus services provided by Dublin Bus, Bus Éireann, the LocalLink rural transport programme and a small number of private operators who have been successful in tender competitions to operate a number of routes.
-On the rail side it focuses on heavy rail services provided by Jarnród Éireann (Irish Rail) and Luas light rail services.
+This year the bulletin will also include the routes from tendered services resulting from Bus Market Opening.
+On the rail side it focuses on heavy rail services provided by larnród Éireann (Irish Rail) and Luas light rail services.

 On 1st December 2009 the Dublin Transport Authority Act 2008 and the Public Transport Regulation Act 2009 came into effect.
-Under these Acts the Authority signed contracts with Dublin Bus, Bus Éireann and Iarnród Éireann.
+Under these Acts the Authority signed contracts with Dublin Bus, Bus Éireann and larnród Éireann.
 These contracts were new and much more comprehensive than previous arrangements.
 Subsequent contracts were signed with Dublin Bus and Bus Éireann in December 2014.
-The contract with larnrod Éireann was a 10 year contract and will remain in place until November 2019.
+The contract with larnród Éireann was a 10 year contract and will remain in place until November 2019.
 These contracts are subsidised because the operators are required to deliver what are called Public Service Obligations (PSO).
 PSO services are socially necessary transport services which may not be commercially viable and require a state subsidy to operate.

-The Authority has the statutory obligation to secure the provision of light railway passenger services in the Greater Dublin Area.
-In September 2014 the Authority co-signed with the Railway Procurement Agency (RPA), now part of Transport Infrastructure Ireland (TII) a five year contract with Transdev Dublin Light Rail Limited to operate the Luas services.
+The Authority has the statutory obligation to secure the provision of light railway passenger services in the Greater Dublin Area (GDA).
+In September 2014 the Authority cosigned with the Railway Procurement Agency (RPA), now part of Transport Infrastructure Ireland (TII) a five year contract with Transdev Dublin Light Rail Limited to operate the Luas services.
 The Authority has assigned aspects of its statutory function to the RPA and in turn to TII, however, Luas fares, marketing, promotions, customer facing website and apps, and any alterations to them are determined by the Authority.

 Between 2013 and 2016 the Authority had issued two separate bulletins dealing with PSO passenger services, one focused on bus operators and the second focused on rail operators.
-In 2017 the two bulletins were combined into one which focus on all PSO transport operators.
-By combining the two bulletins, regional data based on rail and bus can be shown together.
+In 2017 the two bulletins were combined into one which will focus on all PSO transport operators.
+By combining the two bulletins, regional data based on rail and bus together can be shown together.

-The Authority came into effect on 1 December 2009 and hence the annual statistics in this bulletin begin in 2010 and cover the period 2010 to 2017 inclusive.
+The Authority came into effect on 1 December 2009 and hence the annual statistics in this bulletin begin in 2010 and cover the period 2010 to 2018 inclusive.
 Some data from prior to 2010 is referenced such as passenger journeys in order to give a historical perspective to data in recent years.